 If we are feeling leisurely, we’ll stick to the Deschutes River Access Road that parallels the river.
 Since the road was once an old rail line, it maintains a pretty even grade with no major climbs.
 Mid-May, right before summer rafting season gets in full swing, is a great time to ride the river road.
 Heading north from the highway bridge, you can ride 25 miles toward Macks Canyon before needing to turn around.
 For the entire ride, you’ll be surrounded by stunning sheer canyon walls, and you’ll have lots of opportunities to spot wildlife, like bighorn sheep, osprey, deer, kingfishers and river otters.
 As you pass Sherars Falls, you’ll see fishing platforms cantilevered over the roaring rapids and members of the Warm Springs tribe fishing for salmon.

-If we’re feeling a little more energetic and want to get in some climbing, we’ll ride the 26-mile Sherars Falls Loop, a classic paved-road ride that is a good sampler of the area.
+If we’re feeling a little more energetic and want to get in some climbing, we’ll ride the 26-mile Sherars Falls Scenic Bikeway, a paved-road ride that is a good sampler of the area.
 This route takes you out of the river canyon and up to Juniper Flat and the small community of Tygh Valley, where you’ll be treated to constant views of Mt.
 Hood.
 You’ll also pass White River Falls State Park, where you can take a short hike to see the falls and walk among the remains of an old hydropower plant.
 From there you descend back to the Deschutes River and take the river access road back to town.
 We love the length of this route because you can ride it during the afternoon lull and be back on the water for some evening fishing.

 (White River Falls by Christian Heeb)

 A maze of quiet rural roads gives a multitude of riding options.